 Legal Assistance with Identity Theft

-Eversole Law handles a variety of criminal charges for clients, and can use that experience to work with you.
+We handle a variety of criminal charges for clients, and can use that experience to work with you.
 If you have been charged with identity theft, it is important that you speak with a criminal defense attorney that has experience defending against such charges in Alabama.
 You may be facing serious potential consequences if you are convicted, so choosing a criminal defense attorney as soon as possible is an important first step in establishing the most appropriate defense based on the circumstances of your case.
-Contact Eversole Law to schedule a consultation regarding any identity theft or other criminal charges you may be facing.